chophilip21/chophilip21.github.io/_posts/rest_api_part1/2023-04-17-restapi_part1.md

 # http://127.0.0.1:8000/docs ---> Integrates well with the swagger dashboard.
 ```

-And it integrates nicely with the [Swagger UI](https://swagger.io/tools/swagger-ui/) interactive session.
+And it integrates nicely with the [Swagger UI](https://swagger.io/tools/swagger-ui/) interactive session, very powerful way to debug your code.

 use `async` when you need support for `await`.
 Otherwise `def` is totally fine.
 Read [here](https://fastapi.tiangolo.com/async/) for concurrency and parallelism, otherwise no need for now.
 It seems it's not really important which one you choose at the moment.

 **Let's code our own example: Movies**.
 Codes can be found [here](https://github.com/chophilip21/chophilip21.github.io/blob/master/_posts/rest_api_part1/sample_2.py).

-Now we are going to work with other methods in rest: `PUT`, `POST`, `DELETE`.
+Now we are going to work with other methods in RESTful application: `PUT`, `POST`, `DELETE`.
 If you are building an application or a web API, it’s rarely the case that you can put everything on a single file.
 So in order to keep all the files working as an application as a whole, we define a `APIRouter` and call the router across multiple modules.
 Additionally, the data structure gets managed with [Pydantic](https://docs.pydantic.dev/install/).
 Pydantic acts as an intuitive data validator, which allows you to pass datatypes like statically typed languages, or dynamically typed languages using `Optional` keyword.

 Defined dummy Movie class (with Enum for genre) and Cinema class using Pydantic: